DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: Experiments

 \subsubsection{Close-Loop Results}

-\textbf{Bench2Drive (Close-Loop).} We report closed-loop results on the Bench2Drive dataset, which features 44 diverse interactive scenarios.
-DIVER significantly outperforms VAD, ${\operatorname{VAD}_{\operatorname{mmt}}}$, MomAD, and SparseDrive across all planning metrics.
+\textbf{Bench2Drive (Close-Loop).} In Table \ref{tab_b2d}, DIVER significantly outperforms VAD, ${\operatorname{VAD}_{\operatorname{mmt}}}$, MomAD, and SparseDrive across all planning metrics.
 Compared to ${\operatorname{VAD}_{\operatorname{mmt}}}$, it improves Success Rate by 11.8\%, Comfortness by 8.6\%, Driving Score by 4.1\%, and Efficiency by 4.0\%.
 Against SparseDrive, DIVER achieves even larger gains: +29.0\% in Success Rate, +12.5\% in Comfortness, +10.5\% in Driving Score, and +4.0\% in Efficiency.
-These results highlight DIVER’s ability to produce more successful, comfortable, and stable trajectories in complex scenarios.
+Compared to DiffAD, our DIVER achieves a higher Driving Score (68.90 vs. 67.92) and multi-ability mean (42.09 vs. 38.79), with clear gains on Merg. (+5.08\%), Give Way (+10.00\%), and Traffic Sign (+12.89\%), while DiffAD attains a slightly higher Success Rate (38.64\% vs. 36.75\%).
 Moreover, in multi-ability evaluation, DIVER achieves the highest average score, with notable gains in overtaking (+3.78\%) and emergency braking (+5.51\%), reflecting improved decision-making and semantic awareness.
 This demonstrates that DIVER not only improves planning robustness but also enables flexible driving behaviors.